lauragoon/university_marketplace/README.md

 3) or neither on the website.

 An item is abstractly an
 1) an image of an object AND
 2) string description of the object AND
 3) and current price of the object.

-Later on:
-1) List of people who have expressed interested in the item 2)

 Once an item is assigned to a user it sticks with the user until:
 1) The user indicates the item as sold
 2) The user deletes the item

+Later on:
+1) List of people who have expressed interested in the item
+2) Adding email functionality